×

 • Standard forms of Dutch: Standard Dutch.

-• Signed forms of Oromo: Not Available
+• Signed forms of Oromo: Oromo Sign Language

-• Signed forms of Dutch: Not Available
+• Signed forms of Dutch: Oromo Sign Language

 Oromo and Dutch Language Family

 In Oromo and Dutch history, you will get to know about Oromo and Dutch language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Oromo is a part of Afro-Asiatic Family while Dutch is a part of Indo-European Family.
-The subgroup and branch of Oromo is Cushitic and Not Available resp.
+The subgroup and branch of Oromo is Cushitic and resp.
 The subgroup and branch of Dutch is Germanic and Western resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Oromo and Dutch language on Oromo vs Dutch alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Oromo vs Dutch Language Rank